The Research and development (R&D) tax incentive is the government’s key mechanism to stimulate Australian industry’s investment in R&D.

 Each year ISA reports on the tax incentive in their annual report.

 The tax incentive’s budget impact (the refundable tax offset and the non-refundable tax offset) is reported annually in the science, research and innovation budget tables.

 R&D tax incentive review

-The tax incentive was reviewed as part of the National innovation and science agenda.
+The tax incentive was reviewed at the launch of the National Innovation and Science Agenda.
 The Chair of Innovation Australia, the Chief Scientist of Australia, and the Secretary to the Treasury chaired the review panel.

 The review looked at ways to improve the tax incentive’s effectiveness and integrity, including how the focus could be sharpened to encourage additional R&D investment.

-The government announced its response to the review as part of the 2018–19 Federal Budget, with details of the proposed changes outlined in the Minister’s media release and the Treasurer’s fact sheet.
+The government announced its response to the review as part of the 2018–19 Federal Budget.
+See details of the proposed changes in the Minister’s media release and Treasurer’s fact sheet.

 Revised legislation, the Treasury Laws Amendment (Research and Development Tax Incentive) Bill 2019, was introduced into Parliament in December 2019.